MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

 ## About this samples

-The sample code in this article begins with the structure of the `Multi Turn Prompt` sample bot, then extends that bot's functionality by adding additional code (provided below).
+The sample code in this article begins with the structure of the multi-turn prompt sample bot, then extends that bot's functionality by adding additional code (provided later).
 This extended code performs a long running operation, and demonstrates how to respond to a user after the operation has completed.
+In the updated sample:

 - Bot sends the user choices, of which long operation to perform.
 - Bot receives an Activity from the user, and determines which long operation to perform.